The Budget Smart Girl's Guide to Make Up

 And what girl of any age doesn't love the real stuff?
 It's a fascination and sometimes guilty pleasure that stays with us all our lives.
 I don't know about you, but just like the American Express commercial says, "I never leave home without it."
 But sometimes buying make up can take its toll on the budget smart girl's checking account.
 And let's not mention those impulse buys that didn't really work out as planned.
 There's the bathroom cabinet brimming with colors that looked perfect on the model in Style magazine, but doesn't look so great on you.
 Or the blush that was ideal in the store, but now you're keeping it strictly for Halloween.
 Sound familiar?
 Well, help is on its way.
 Check out the following companies, they sell great make up that won't drain your savings account.

-No, it's not a magical figure that's going to conjure up make up for free, but it's pretty close. e.l.f. stands for eyes, lips and face, and everything, and I mean everything, costs just $1.
+No, it's not a magical figure that's going to conjure up make up for free, but it's pretty close. e.l.f. stands for eyes, lips and face, and prices start at just $1.
 It's not a typo, and for you cynics out there, I have to say I was really skeptical at first.
 I was channel surfing one evening and just happened to see the end of a segment about e.l.f. on the Style Network.
-Thinking I'd been asleep and dreaming of an imaginary world where everything costs a dollar, this bargain-hunting girl rushed to her computer and typed elfcosmetics.com.
+Thinking I'd been asleep and dreaming of an imaginary world where make-up could cost a dollar, this bargain-hunting girl rushed to her computer and typed elfcosmetics.com.
 Wow, I hadn't been dreaming, everything really was a dollar.
 There in front of me was their whole range of products that could be ordered with just a click of the mouse.
 Even if I hated it, or as usual with my sensitive Celtic skin, the products would turn me into one big red blotch, for a dollar, I had nothing to lose.
 I ordered mascara, lip-gloss, make up base, and I even decided to try their nail polish.
 Yes, they sell that for a dollar too.
 My order arrived in a couple of days, and while the sizes are smaller than other brands, the products are first class.
 And at those prices you can order a couple of each item, keep one at home and one at the office or in your purse.

 I had no blotches and the colors were true to those displayed on my computer.
 I'd found make up Nirvana.
 On my next order, I even ordered an eyelash curler and a make up case with a whole set of brushes that only cost $11.
 Plus, I ordered some nail polish to give as stocking stuffers at Christmas.